Omani Shuwa is a flavorful marinated lamb slow cooked for hours until juicy and tender. It is a delicacy prepared for special occasions.

 Serve shuwa with some flavored rice and salad on the side.
 I served it with some Saffron Rice.
 Zucchini rice is another flavored rice that will go well with shuwa as it is lightly flavored and tasty as well.

 Marinating Time: Overnight or 1 - 2 days

-- 1 tsp.
-Coriander Seeds, powdered or 1 ¼ tsp.
+- 1 teaspoon Coriander Seeds powdered or 1 ¼ tsp.
 Coriander Powder

 - 10 Cloves or approx. ¼ tsp.
 Cloves Powder

-- 2 tbsp.
-Vinegar (I used red wine vinegar)
+- 2 tablespoon Vinegar I used red wine vinegar

-- Wash lamb shanks and make big and deep gash.
+- Wash lamb shanks and make big and deep gashes.
 This is very important if you want a flavorful spicy meat.

 - Mix all the ingredients except lamb to a paste.

 - Rub this spice paste on to the lamb and into the gashes.
 Use your fingers to rub the meat as deep as you can.